 The actual format of the number certificate is an A4 white sheet which contains your name, surname, date of birth, city and country of birth, and of course the unique number.

-In Spain, the NIE number can be requested either by you or via an authorised figure (lawyers, solicitors, relatives, or friends) holding a Spanish power of attorney.
-The processes may differ slightly depending on the region (see below for information relating to Madrid).
+In Spain, the NIE number can be requested either by you or via an authorized figure (lawyers, solicitors, relatives, or friends) holding a Spanish power of attorney.
+The processes may differ slightly depending on the region.

-You should check the requirements regarding the legalisation and translation of foreign documents; we provide a guide to preparing official translations and legal documents in Spain.
+You should check the requirements regarding the legalization and translation of foreign documents; we provide a guide to preparing official translations in Spain.

 Spanish NIE requirements